 - helps our mitochondria (fat burning batteries) work better

-Alpha lipoic acid is another in the list of anti-oxidants found in Halo Beauty.
-As an antioxidant, it's been shown to improve sun induced phto-aging and might even help reduce smoking induced skin damage too.
+Alpha lipoic acid is another anti-oxidant found in Halo Beauty.
+Alpha lipoic acid has been shown to improve sun induced phto-aging and might even help reduce smoking induced skin damage too.
 It might also improve blood flow as well.

 Is Halo Beauty Gluten Free?